The Australian Charities Report : Key Insights

 • Expenses rose 8.4% to $212 billion, with employee costs making up 55% of total spending.
 Again, sounds like a lot but the sector employs 10.7% of Australia’s workforce.

 • Donations and bequests rose by less than 0.4% from last year.
-A very modest increase and hopefully the intergenerational wealth transition starts to filter through next year.
+A very modest increase and hopefully the intergenerational wealth transition starts to filter through this year.

-• Nearly 40% of the increase went to just 30 charities.
-Ironic as larger charities rely on donations for only 6% of their revenue, while smaller ones depend on them for around 40% — yet often lack the resources to find donors.
+• Nearly 40% of this increase went to just 30 charities.
+Ironically larger charities rely on donations for just 6% of their revenue, while smaller ones depend on them for around 40% — yet often lack the resources to find donors.

 Want to Deep Dive?